h2oai/h2o-llmstudio/README.md

 ## Model checkpoints

 All open-source datasets and models are posted on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/) and our [H2OGPT](https://github.com/h2oai/h2ogpt) repository.

+## FAQ

+> ❓ How much data is generally required to fine-tune a model?

+There is no clear answer.
+As a rule of thumb, 1000 to 50000 samples of conversational data should be enough.
+Quality and diversity is very important.
+Make sure to try training on a subsample of data using the "sample" parameter to see how big the impact of the dataset size is.
+Recent [studies](https://arxiv.org/abs/2305.11206) suggest that less data is needed for larger foundation models.

+> ❓ Is there any recommendations for which backbone to use?
+For example, are some better for certain types of tasks?

+The majority of the LLM backbones are trained on a very similar corpus of data.
+The main difference is the size of the model and the number of parameters.
+Usually, the larger the model, the better they are.
+The larger models also take longer to train.
+We recommend starting with the smallest model and then increasing the size if the performance is not satisfactory.
+If you are looking to train for tasks that are not directly english question answering, it is also a good idea to look for specialized LLM backbones.

+> ❓ What if my data is not in question and answer form, I just have documents?
+How can I fine-tune the LLM model?

+To train a chatbot style model, you need to convert your data into a question and answer format.

 ## License